Generate data according to a RDF schema

 This document is mainly intended for data providers who need to deliver data for a project following the schema provided.

-Data providers have the possibility to automatically generate data using the SPHN Connector (documentation to come!) or can build their own pipelines to create health-related data compliant with the SPHN RDF Schema or the project-specific RDF Schema.
+Data providers have the possibility to automatically generate data using the SPHN Connector (recommended!) or can build their own pipelines to create health-related data compliant with the SPHN RDF Schema or the project-specific RDF Schema.

 1. Versioning of the data